GaoShanwen/deal_script/README.md

-## A toolsbox for deal text, picture or model files.
+## A toolsbox for dealing text, picture or model files.